irmen/prog8/docs/source/index.rst

   still able to directly use memory addresses, CPU registers and ROM subroutines, and inline assembly to have full control when every cycle or byte matters
 - Arbitrary number of subroutine parameters (constrained only by available memory)
+- Nested subroutines can access variables from outer scopes, this avoids the need and overhead to pass everything via parameters
 - Complex nested expressions are possible
 - Values are typed.
 Types supported include signed and unsigned bytes and words, arrays, strings and floats.
 - No dynamic memory allocation or sizing!
 All variables stay fixed size as determined at compile time.